Avoid Equivolume and Use These 6 Proven Charts

 An Equivolume Stock Chart

-EquiVolume charts attempt to provide the solution of Volume at Price differently.
+EquiVolume charts attempt to provide a different solution for volume at price.
 Instead of plotting volume in separate bars, it is incorporated into the price bars.

 The wider the price bar, the more shares were traded during that period.